Care for those who need it most

 What You'll Learn

 You’ll also learn to be adaptable, act as a patient advocate, and work independently.
 Most importantly, you’ll learn to apply the latest medical theories, techniques, and technology.
-For more information on what you'll learn in OCC's Associate in Applied Science program in Nursing, read through the course’s graduate competencies.
+Read on for more about what you'll learn in OCC's Associate in Nursing.

 Where You'll Go